Kialo requires cookies to work correctly.

 High-income countries should take in significant numbers of refugees.

 Closing borders to refugees is equivalent to committing an act of violence against those refugees.
-It is not an omission - a failure to help someone in need - but an active harm.

 Accepting refugees benefits the citizens of high-income countries.